JSON to TOML: convert JSON to typed TOML config

-Convert JSON to TOML using the @iarna/toml reference implementation.
-Preserves types (integers, floats, booleans, dates) and emits proper tables and inline arrays.
+Convert JSON to TOML online — free, fast, browser-only.
+Uses the @iarna/toml reference implementation, preserves types (integers, floats, booleans, dates), and emits proper tables and inline arrays for Cargo.toml or pyproject.toml.

 JSON in, TOML out